 When people in your team are unhappy, you should definitely listen to their concerns and look for possible ways to resolve them.
 However, this should not happen by bending the rules, changing the way you run your team, or doing favours for people.

 If somebody is unhappy, you need to listen to their concerns and see if they can be resolved.
 If they cannot be reasonably resolved within how the team operates, then it may be time for that person to move on.
 This is not necessarily a bad thing, because turnover can be your friend.

-Trying to please everyone is destined for failure.
+When you try to please everyone, you will fail.
 I’ve never seen it work in practice, although it is a nice concept.
 The trick as a leader is to realise when you are doing it.
 If you are trying to avoid conflict and appease your employees, you may be trying to make everyone happy.

 Ever worked in a place where leaders try to please everyone?
 How did it work out?
-I’d love to hear your comments about this one.
+I’d love to read your comments below!

 Alternatively, if you'd like to know more or need some help on this topic, simply send me a private message through my contact page: